 The goal of the Commonwealth is to reduce residential water use to 65 gallons per person per day to ensure a sustainable drinking water supply and to protect natural resources and stream flow for aquatic life.

 What is the best way to stay informed of restriction status?
-Sign-Up to receive important messages and emergency alert notifications from the Sudbury Emergency Management Authority!
+Sign-Up to receive important messages and emergency alert notifications.

 Non-essential outdoor water uses that are subject to the mandatory restriction are:

 Irrigation of lawns and landscaping via sprinklers or automatic irrigation systems;

 Washing of vehicles, except in a commercial car wash or as necessary for operator safety; and